1988 PBA Open Conference finals

-The 1988 PBA Open Conference finals was the best-of-7 series basketball championship of the 1988 PBA Open Conference, and the conclusion of the conference playoffs.
-The San Miguel Beermen and Purefoods Hotdogs, aiming for a cinderella finish, played for the 39th championship contested by the league.
+The 1988 PBA Open Conference finals was the basketball championship of the 1988 PBA Open Conference, and the conclusion of the conference playoffs.
+The San Miguel Beermen and Purefoods Hotdogs, aiming for victory, played for the 39th championship contested by the league.

 The San Miguel Beermen repeated as back-to-back champions, denying the Purefoods Hotdogs a first title in its maiden season in the PBA, the Beermen won in a seven-game series by taking the last two games.
 The best-of-seven finals went the full distance for only the second time in league history.